 A Mostly Typical Saturday In Washington, D.C.: Political Rallies — Plus Juggalos

-As a rule of thumb, it is not big news when multiple political rallies overlap in the same weekend in the nation's capital, a prime setting for anyone trying to send a message to the people in power.
+As a rule of thumb, it is not big news when multiple political rallies overlap on the same weekend in the nation's capital, a prime setting for anyone trying to send a message to the people in power.

-But there are exceptions to every rule — and certainly an exception for a large gathering of Juggalos airing their grievance against the FBI.
+But there are exceptions to every rule — and certainly an exception can be found in a large gathering of Juggalos airing their grievance against the FBI.
 (More on this later.)

-Downtown Washington, D.C., was home Saturday to three prominent demonstrations that some feared might combine violently but instead stayed largely separate and peaceful, with modest attendance.
+On Saturday, downtown Washington, D.C., was home to three prominent demonstrations that some feared might combine violently but instead stayed largely separate and peaceful, with modest attendance.

 Here we go.
 The Mother of All Rallies @NPR @wamu885 pic.twitter.com/DDqxiHsRDt— Sasha-Ann Simons (@SashaAnnSimons) September 16, 2017

 Insane Clown Posse was founded in 1989, and despite criticism of the group's crude and sometimes violent lyrics, it developed a considerable and dedicated following of Juggalos.
-(The term derives from a 1992 Insane Clown Posse song, as NPR's Tanya Ballard Brown reported.)
+(The term derives from a 1992 Insane Clown Posse song, NPR's Tanya Ballard Brown reported.)

 In a 2011 report, the FBI classified Juggalos as a "loosely organized hybrid gang" following violent incidents allegedly committed by fans of group.
 Juggalos, in tandem with the American Civil Liberties Union, sued the government in 2014, claiming Juggalos' "constitutional rights to expression and association were violated" by the FBI's classification.
 The case was dismissed but then later reinstated.

-The Juggalos say the gang label has, through unfair discrimination, made it difficult to live a normal life for many of their members, some of whom were scheduled to speak on stage in Washington on Saturday as part of the effort to express their anger to the FBI.
+The Juggalos say the gang label has, through unfair discrimination, made it difficult to live a normal life for many of their members, some of whom were scheduled to speak on Saturday as part of the effort to express their anger to the FBI.

-"We are taking our [sic] fight to the streets.
+"We are taking out [sic] fight to the streets.
 Literally," said a statement on the "Juggalo March" website.

 As for politics, however, the "Insane Clown Posse and most Juggalos consider themselves very apolitical," pop culture writer Nathan Rabin told NPR's Scott Simon.

-By the account of reporters from NPR and WAMU present on the National Mall, the crowds at all three events were enthusiastic but modest in size.
+By the accounts of reporters from NPR and WAMU present on the National Mall, the crowds at all three events were enthusiastic but modest in size.

 Nevertheless, as NPR's Windsor Johnston reported, some counterprotesters attempted to tie the MOAR rally to Charlottesville, including one who held a sign featuring an image of the woman killed by a motorist there.